hydro-informatics/hydro-informatics.github.io/_sources/numerics/telemac3d-med.md

 config.py
 ```

-With the *TELEMAC* environment loaded, change to the directory where the above-created 3d-flume simulation lives (e.g., `/home/modelling/flume3d-tutorial/`) and run the *CAS* file by calling the **telemac3d.py** script.
+With the *TELEMAC* environment loaded, change to the directory where the above-created 3d-flume simulation lives (e.g., `/home/modelling/flume3d-tutorial/`) and run the `*.cas` file by calling the **telemac3d.py** script.

 ```
 cd ~/modelling/flume3d-tutorial/